-Many homes in our service area (Oakland, Berkeley, Piedmont, and Alameda, CA), and particularly the older homes, have sustained substantial damage from an earthquake at one time or another.
+Many homes in our service area (Oakland, Piedmont, Alameda, and Berkeley CA), and particularly the older homes, have sustained substantial damage from an earthquake at one time or another.

-That’s why earthquake or seismic retrofitting is so important.
+That’s why seismic / earthquake retrofitting is so important.

 Our earthquake retrofit and seismic upgrade services are completely customized based on your structural needs.

 For example, we install foundation bolts, plywood sheerwall, and various types of hardware in basements and crawlspaces.
 If your home has a brick foundation, installing additional reinforced concrete retaining walls is one way of providing additional strength to a structure where removal of the brick is impractical.
 Where garages are failing due to drainage related settlement in old unreinforced concrete, we are able to rebuild these structures with modern foundations and retaining walls along with proper drainage.

 The point is, we provide additional protection for your home and your family for when the next quake hits (and we all know it will, unfortunately).